 Symptoms usually go away within 2-3 weeks; even faster if you are treated with medication.
 The sores usually scab over and heal without scars.
 But after going away, the virus stays in the body, even with treatment The infection can flare up and cause sores again days, weeks, months, or even years later (“outbreaks”).
 Symptoms are usually worse during primary herpes, and are milder with “outbreaks”.

 Your health care provider can diagnose herpes by looking at the sores during a physical exam and by testing fluid taken from the sores to see if you have HSV-1 or HSV-2.
 There are also specific blood tests which can be helpful in some patients to figure out which virus type caused the symptoms or to figure out if one partner has been infected by herpes.
 If you think you have herpes sores in the genital area, see your health care provider right away to see if you need testing and treatment.

 Is there treatment for herpes?

 Yes.
 Your health care provider can prescribe medications that quicken healing, make symptoms less painful, and lower the risk of getting outbreaks.
 These medications don’t kill the virus and don’t prevent you from getting outbreaks in the future.
-Even when you don’t have any symptoms, the virus is in the body and can “flare up.”
-However, the flare ups or outbreaks usually become fewer and less severe as time goes on.
+Even when you don’t have any symptoms, the virus is in the body and can flare up.
+However, the flare ups and outbreaks of sores usually become fewer and less severe as time goes on.
 Outbreaks can be prevented or treated early with anti-viral medication to lessen symptoms.